nopara73/avaloniaui.net/wwwroot/blog/2018-02-01-avalonia-beta1.md

 [#1244](https://github.com/AvaloniaUI/Avalonia/pull/1244) ported the [Silverlight Calendar](https://github.com/MicrosoftArchive/SilverlightToolkit) control to Avalonia, for all your calendaring needs.

+## WPF integration

+We've added a seamless integration with WPF: you can embed Avalonia controls in your WPF application without creating extra native windows and with full layout integration which is allowed by the fact that WPF's and Avalonia's layout systems are almost the same.
+See the demo [here](https://www.youtube.com/watch?v=uFKcO3RxN7k).

 ## Various Other Features

 Here's a curated list of the other interesting features that were introduced in this release.
-To see everything included in the Beta 2 release, see the [milestone](https://github.com/AvaloniaUI/Avalonia/milestone/2).
+To see everything included in the Beta 1 release, see the [milestone](https://github.com/AvaloniaUI/Avalonia/milestone/2).

 - `#894` Buttons are disabled when there is a null in the binding chain for Command
-- `#1069` Implementation for Direct2D rendering for WPF integration
 - `#1085` Added FindAncestor binding mode.
 - `#1086` Upgrade ReactiveUI to the v8 alpha
 - `#1128` Add a IsPressed property to Button